ibice/misc-scripts/README.md

-# misc-fun-jager
+# misc-scripts

-Just another repo containing miscellaneous scripts which behave in more or less funny ways
+Miscellanea of scripts